Dr Paula de Barba

 Postdoctoral Research Fellow

-Dr Paula de Barba is a Postdoctoral Research Fellow in the Melbourne Centre for the Study in Higher Education.
-She has been part of the centre as a Research Fellow since 2014, contributing and conducting several research projects in the fields of educational technology and educational psychology.
-Paula is currently part of the Technology-Enhanced Learning in Higher Education research group at the Melbourne CSHE.
+Dr Paula de Barba is a Postdoctoral Research Fellow at the Melbourne Centre for the Study in Higher Education.
+She has been part of the centre as a Research Fellow since 2014, contributing and conducting several research projects in the fields of educational psychology and educational technology.

 - Autonomous learning and achievement motivation in MOOCs;

 - Self-regulated learning and STEM education;

 - Confusion and self-regulated learning in digital learning environments;